Buffy Anne Summers

 Ms. Calendar tells Giles that a monk from Cortona, Italy has been emailing her about recent demonic occurrences.
 Cortona is the same village in which the monks bound the Demon Moloch into a book. ("I Robot, You Jane" - 1x08) It is possible that the monk communicating with Ms. Calendar, belongs to the same brotherhood that fought Moloch many years ago.

-After the Master bites Buffy she falls into the water and lands with her arms under her and her hair tied into a ponytail.
+Goof: After the Master bites Buffy she falls into the water and lands with her arms under her and her hair tied into a ponytail.
 When Xander and Angel arrive her hair is loose and her arms are out to the sides.
-The water is too shallow for her to have been moved by it and she couldn't have moved herself because she was dead.
+The water is too shallow for it to have removed the tie by itself and she couldn't have removed it herself because she was dead.

 Buffy: You have fruit punch mouth.